Camiling: History

+Camiling began its history as a settlement located near the Camiling River.

 During the classical era, the area used to be lush in tropical rainforest and was used mainly by the local Pangasinense people.
 When the polity of Caboloan was established in 1406, the area was incorporated as part of the kingdom.
 It was ruled by a series of native huangs (kings/queens), namely, Urduja, Kamayin, Taymey, and Liyu.
 Majority of its rulers are unnamed as no document of them were properly recorded.
 For a short period, an emperor in China became an honorary ruler as well.

 In 1575, the Chinese pirate Limahong attacked the polity and declared himself as ruler of the Caboloan realms.
 The kingdom was eventually abolished in 1576, when the Spanish attacked and ransacked the kingdom's capital of Binalatongan (present-day San Carlos, Pangasinan).
 It was later on incorporated into the Spanish Empire.

 Early in the 18th century, the community was a sitio of Paniqui; before and after, Paniqui was also part of Bayambang.
-The town's name is derived from a tree called kamiring which at that time grew abundantly in the wilderness and subsequently changed to Camiling.
+The town's name is derived from "camiring" or "camiling", the Pangasinan name for the Semecarpus cuneiformis tree, which at that time grew abundantly in the wilderness.

 The community was originally a vast area of Cogon growth interposed with thick forestalls areas stretching into the Zambales mountain ranges.
 A wide river cut through it.
 The early inhabitants of the place were the Aetas who make a living by gathering fruit from fruit trees, hunting, and fishing.
 With the coming first of the Pangasinenses and later the Ilocanos from the north, the Aetas who used to roam freely in the wilderness obliged themselves to move into the interior.